Eli Lilly and Company (NYSE:LLY) Shares Sold by Somerville Kurt F

 Eli Lilly and Company Stock Down 0.6 %

-Eli Lilly and Company (NYSE:LLY – Get Free Report) last issued its quarterly earnings results on Thursday, November 2nd.
+Eli Lilly and Company (NYSE:LLY – Get Free Report) last issued its quarterly earnings data on Thursday, November 2nd.
 The company reported $0.10 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.18.
+The firm had revenue of $9.50 billion during the quarter, compared to analyst estimates of $8.88 billion.
 Eli Lilly and Company had a return on equity of 48.12% and a net margin of 15.55%.
-The business had revenue of $9.50 billion for the quarter, compared to the consensus estimate of $8.88 billion.
-On average, equities analysts forecast that Eli Lilly and Company will post 6.62 earnings per share for the current year.
+As a group, equities research analysts expect that Eli Lilly and Company will post 6.62 EPS for the current year.

 Eli Lilly and Company Dividend Announcement

 The company also recently announced a quarterly dividend, which will be paid on Friday, December 8th.
-Shareholders of record on Wednesday, November 15th will be paid a $1.13 dividend.
+Stockholders of record on Wednesday, November 15th will be given a $1.13 dividend.
 The ex-dividend date is Tuesday, November 14th.
-This represents a $4.52 dividend on an annualized basis and a yield of 0.77%.
-Eli Lilly and Company’s dividend payout ratio (DPR) is currently 81.88%.
+This represents a $4.52 annualized dividend and a dividend yield of 0.77%.
+Eli Lilly and Company’s payout ratio is 81.88%.

 Eli Lilly and Company discovers, develops, and markets human pharmaceuticals worldwide.
 It offers Basaglar, Humalog, Humalog Mix 75/25, Humalog U-100, Humalog U-200, Humalog Mix 50/50, insulin lispro, insulin lispro protamine, insulin lispro mix 75/25, Humulin, Humulin 70/30, Humulin N, Humulin R, and Humulin U-500 for diabetes; and Jardiance, Trajenta, and Trulicity for type 2 diabetes.